Tracktor/playsmart/README.md

 Request too large for gpt-4o in organization org-XlSkSlxsksdS on tokens per min (TPM): Limit 30000, Requested 67653.
 ```

-Ensure your OpenAI can accept higher limits!
+Ensure your OpenAI project can accept higher limits!
 See https://platform.openai.com/docs/guides/rate-limits?context=tier-five to learn more.

+Your DOM might be too large to be processed by our library.
+Usually it is because you embed large scripts in your DOM
+like when you use a development (webpack/vite live/dev render) server.

 ### Caching